Vishal Dadlani

-Vishal Dadlani (born 28 June 1973) is an Indian singer, songwriter, music composer and occasional actor.
-He is one half of the duo Vishal–Shekhar, and frontman and vocalist of one of India's leading rock bands Pentagram.
+Vishal Dadlani (born 28 June 1973) is an Indian singer, songwriter, and music composer.
+He is best known for being one half of the musical duo Vishal–Shekhar and the lead vocalist of rock band Pentagram.

-As a great singer, he has sung various hit songs for various genres notably Dhoom Again, Kurban Hua, Jee le Zara, Marjaiyann, I feel Good, Jab Mila Tu, Tu Meri, Swag Se Swagat, Bala, Har funn Maula, and Khuda Hafiz.
-As a vocalist of band Pentagram, notable works are Voice, Tomorrow's Decided, Must I, Love Drug Climbdown and more to go.
-As a music director, he has composed songs for films such as Om Shanti Om, Anjaana Anjaani, Dostana, I Hate Luv Storys, Bang Bang!, Sultan, Student of the Year, Befikre and War.

-Dadlani has been in collaboration with many international artists like Imogen Heap, Diplo, The Vamps and Akon.
+Dadlani has also maintained a successful solo career and has collaborated with many international artists like Imogen Heap, Diplo, the Vamps, and Akon.

 Early life

-Dadlani was born and raised in a Sindhi Hindu family in Bandra, West Bombay.
-He went to Hill Grange High School in Pedder Road, Cumbala Hill, South Bombay and subsequently attended Jai Hind College, University of Mumbai for two years (1989–90), after which he went to H.R.
-College of Commerce and Economics, HSNC University, both in Churchgate, South Bombay.
+Dadlani was born and raised in a Sindhi Hindu family in the Bandra neighbourhood of Bombay, Maharashtra.
+He went to Hill Grange High School in the Cumbala Hill neighbourhood of South Bombay, and subsequently attended the Jai Hind College of the University of Mumbai for two years (1989–90), after which he went to H.R.
+College of Commerce and Economics, both in Churchgate.
 He graduated in 1994 with a bachelor's degree in commerce.

 Career

 Dadlani's musical journey started in 1994 with the Mumbai-based electronica/indie-rock band Pentagram, which he fronted.
 Pentagram has gained recognition as one of the pioneers of Indian independent music.

-While active with the band, he found fame as a Bollywood music composer, singer, and lyricist, with movies like Jhankaar Beats (2003), Bluffmaster!
+While active with the band, he found fame as a Bollywood music composer, singer, and lyricist, working on soundtracks of movies like Jhankaar Beats (2003), Bluffmaster!
 (2005), and Salaam Namaste (2005).

 Collaboration with Shekhar

 In 1999, Vishal–Shekhar, the Bollywood composing/producing and performing music duo, was formed.
 Dadlani and Shekhar Ravjiani have worked together on Hindi, Telugu, Tamil, and Marathi films.
 Their notable works include Jhankaar Beats (2003), Dus (2005), Bluffmaster (2005), I See You (2006), Om Shanti Om (2007), Bachna Ae Haseeno (2008), Dostana (2008), Anjaana Anjaani (2010), Ra.One (2011), Student of the Year (2012), Chennai Express (2013), Bang Bang!
 (2014), Happy New Year (2014), Sultan (2016), and Befikre (2016).
 The duo has gained nationwide recognition, and today are credited with being amongst the architects of the modern Bollywood sound, having composed music for over 60 films, released over 300 songs, and performed over 1,000 shows worldwide.
-The two rose to prominence in 2003 when they wrote the score for the film Jhankaar Beats, which included the song "Tu Aashiqui Hai".
+The two rose to prominence in 2003 when they wrote the score for the film, Jhankaar Beats, which included the song "Tu Aashiqui Hai".
 They won the Filmfare RD Burman Award for New Music Talent for their work on the film.